AdguardTeam/AdguardFilters/.github/ISSUE_TEMPLATE/Ad_report.md

 ***Steps to reproduce the problem***:

-•••Replace this very line with a step-by-step instruction how to reproduce the issue.•••
+•••Replace this very line with a step-by-step instruction on how to reproduce the issue.•••

 ———***System configuration***———